zarr-developers/zarr-python/docs/migration.rst

     - ``zarr.sync``
     - ``zarr.types``
     - ``zarr.util``
+    - ``zarr.n5``

 Continue using Zarr-Python 2
 ----------------------------

 Zarr-Python 2.x is still available, though we recommend migrating to Zarr-Python 3 for its improvements and new features.
+Security and bug fixes will be made to the 2.x series for at least 6 months following the first Zarr-Python 3 release.

 If you need to use the latest Zarr-Python 2 release, you can install it with: